-It Pays To Prepare: Know Your State’s Chemical Regulations To Mitigate RiskContains 3 Component(s), 1 credit offered Includes a Live Event on 01/23/2019 at 1:00 PM (CST)
+It Pays To Prepare: Know Your State’s Chemical Regulations To Mitigate RiskContains 4 Component(s), 1 credit offered Recorded On: 01/23/2019

 Increased regulations of chemicals and consumer products containing regulated chemicals continues to significantly impact all industries.
 This session by Jennifer Barbarisi and Danielle Iverson will focus on state chemical regulations impacting key sectors in the promotional product industry and will provide chemical management strategies that manufacturers can take to mitigate risk.